Management of awarded grants and fellowships

 Chief Investigators can contact the University Post-Award team (email@example.com) or the FMHS Research Support team (firstname.lastname@example.org) for information about reporting requirements for their grant-funded research if they are unsure about what is required.

-- Reminder emails from Post-Award about Progress Reports and other researcher obligations will be automatically generated from the and emailed to the Chief Investigator at least one month in advance of the due date.
+- Reminder emails from Post-Award about Progress Reports and other researcher obligations will be sent to the Chief Investigator at least one month in advance of the due date.
 Please contact Post-Award if reminders should also be sent to an additional or alternative person or email address.

 - If you are unable to deliver a scheduled report for a grant on time, please notify Post-Award (email@example.com) so that they can negotiate an alternative course of action with the Funding Organisation as early as possible.

-- Please provide sufficient notice if administrative sign-off on reports by the University Research Services is required.
-Once a report is completed, please ensure that a copy is provided to the University Research Services.
+- Please provide sufficient notice if administrative sign-off on reports is required.
+Please ensure that a copy of the completed report is provided to the University Research Services (firstname.lastname@example.org).

 Information and instructions for NHMRC and ARC Reporting are available from the NHMRC website and the ARC Post-Award Management respectively.
 Other funding organisations will have different requirements around reporting on funded grants which will usually be outlined in the letter of offer or funding agreement provided at the start of the grant.